 Resolving Transparency Issues

 Transparency problems can be solved by preparing images right for printing.
 Use clipping paths or layer masks.
 Photoshop’s Pen or Layer Mask tool can help.
-Proper image prep ensures smooth edges without transparency issues.
+Getting your image ready the right way helps create smooth edges and avoids any transparency problems.

 These pointers can help you deal with edge issues and achieve excellent prints utilizing DTF solutions.
 Always adjust image preparation and settings for your print project.
 To determine what works best, don’t be scared to experiment with various tools and techniques.